 |Who:||Invited Speaker, Ralph Simpson|

-|What:||Talk on cracking the Enigma Machine, featuring a real, working machine from WWII!|
+|What:||The German Enigma Machine: The Secret Battlefield of WWII, featuring a real, working machine from WWII!|

 |Where:||Packard, Room 202 101

-|When:||Tues, Jan 9th, 7:30pm|
+|When:||Tues, Jan 14th, 7:30pm|

-The success of cracking the Enigma was kept secret for 29 years after the end of WW2, despite 15,000 people working on the effort.
-This secrecy is especially incredible for us living in the age of the internet, WikiLeaks and Edward Snowden.
+The story of the Allies overcoming the odds and breaking the Enigma is a story of innovation, intrigue, and deception; which significantly shortened the war and ushered in the age of computers.
+The success of cracking the Enigma was kept secret for 29 years after the end of WW2, despite tens of thousands people working on the effort in the UK and US.
+This secrecy is especially incredible for us living in the age of the internet, WikiLeaks, and Edward Snowden.
 Over 35,000 Enigma machines were manufactured, but only 350 are known to exist today.